Q: When do I apply to take GenSex?

 A: Every person in the class always reserves the right to pass.
 We will never force you to answer anything and all assignments have alternative options if you are uncomfortable.
 You will not fail for being quiet!
 Additionally, you can always talk to your facilitators about ways we can help you feel comfortable.

-Q: Are cis men, trans, and gender nonconforming folks allowed to take FemSex?
+Q: Are cis men, trans, and gender nonconforming folks allowed to take GenSex?

-Q: Is there homework in FemSex?
+Q: Is there homework in GenSex?
 How much?
 What if I’m not taking the course for college credit, do I still have to do the homework assignments?

 A: Yes.
 There are different homework assignments as well as weekly journals for the course.
-We also require students to attend three outside events either hosted by FemSex or another organization (events hosted by another organization need to connect to at least one subject in our syllabus) and write three one-page write-ups (one for each event) that are to be turned in by the last day of class.
+We also require students to attend three outside events either hosted by GenSex or another organization and write short write-ups on each that are to be turned in by the last day of class.
 There are two mandatory assignments which serve as your midterm and final.
 You may choose to write a paper instead of presenting a project.
 The midterm, final, journals, event write-ups and homework assignments are short and should not take up too much of your outside class time.
 We try to assign all assignments at least one week in advance so that you all are aware of what they are.
 Note that facilitators also are required to do all homework assignments.

 Q: I will have to come 10 minutes late to class on the third Thursday of every month.
 That’s cool, right?